RTX3080Ti-Official/swipin/README.md

 > [!WARNING]
 > The like feature is still experimental and might lead to duplicate likes in future releases.

-# Open-source

-Is the app gonna be open-source?

-Yes!
-Totally.
-My goal with Swipin is to make a base for people that want to make a TikTok-like app just like me!
-Some things wont be open-source, like API keys, servers URLs, and things like that.

-# With what do I make my apps?
-(Docs/Hardware/Program)

-For documentation/help, I use StackOverflow and Android Developers, it helps me a lot for many things.

-Now I'm making the app in Sketchware Pro, using a Redmi Note 8T to code the app, and a Oppo A74 to test if the app works on different devices.

-# Will it be on the Play Store?

-Not, yet.
-If I want the app to be on the Play Store, I'm gonna have to make it really polished, and I can't do that myself.
-But, I'm gonna try to put in on F-Droid!

-# Where can I download the .swb file for use in SketchWare?

-With the pre-release downloads, not the normal release, now, why only with the pre-release?
-Beacause, with the pre-releases, there is gonna be no servers, only local videos and a customizable JSON file for editing likes, comments, etc.

 # Help!
 The app keeps crashing or saying I don't have internet!